jingslaw/eos_workflow/README.md

 There are two ways to realize it: \
 a. run the workflow locally on the remote cluster.\
-In this case, you need to write a bash script to correctly submit your job to the calculation node rather than your home node.\
+In this case, you need first install eos_workflow at the remote cluster.
+Then, write a bash script to correctly submit your job to the calculation node rather than your home node.\
 In that bash script, you could still use something like "python run_locally.py"\

 b. run the workflow locally on your own PC, and let jobflow remote submit it to the cluster\